 When to see a doctor

 The bacteria that cause tetanus, Clostridium tetani, are found in soil, dust and animal feces.
 When they enter a deep flesh wound, spores of the bacteria may produce a powerful toxin, tetanospasmin, which actively impairs your motor neurons, nerves that control your muscles.
-The effect of the toxin on your nerves can cause muscle stiffness and spasms — the major signs of tetanus.
+The effect of the toxin on your motor neurons can cause muscle stiffness and spasms — the major signs of tetanus.

 In addition, certain factors are necessary for tetanus bacteria to proliferate in your body.
 These include: